kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 :information_source:&nbsp; This config is the same for custom Redis instance(s) that have been provisioned outside of Omnibus or Cloud Services.
 Although please note, in this setup it's expected that HA is in place and the URL to connect to the Redis instance(s) never changes.

 The variables to set are dependent on if the setup is to have combined or separated Redis queues depending on the target Reference Architecture.
-The only different is that the prefix of each variable changes depending on what Redis instances you're provisioning - `redis_*`, `redis_cache_*` and `redis_persistent_*` respectively.
-All of the variables are the same for each instance type and are described once below:
+The only difference is that the prefix of the variables change depending on what Redis instances you're provisioning - `redis_*`, `redis_cache_*` and `redis_persistent_*` respectively.
+All the variables are the same for each instance type and are described once below:

+- `redis_password` - The password for the instance. **Required**.
 - `redis_host` - The hostname of the Redis instance.
 Provided in Terraform outputs if provisioned earlier. **Required**.
   - Becomes `redis_cache_host` or `redis_persistent_host` when setting up separate stores.
 - `redis_port` - The port of the Redis instance.
 Should only be changed if required.
 Optional, default is `6379`.